Back-to-school budget busters for Kiwis

-It's the time of year that parents start taking stock of all the school supplies, textbooks, and stationery that they’ll need for the schooling year ahead.
+It's the time of year that parents start taking stock of all the school supplies, textbooks, and stationery that they’ll need for the school year ahead.
 Without even getting started with sports and extramural activities, you’ll find yourself sitting with a pretty high figure.
-It’s for this precise reason that many New Zealanders are having to resort to a short-term loan to cover the costs.
+It’s for this precise reason that many New Zealanders are having to resort to a short-term loans to cover the costs.

 Make a back-to-school list

 Even though the holiday season may be long gone, making a list is still an excellent method to keep track of the back-to-school supplies you’re going to need for your kids for the year ahead.